KellenWatt/genius/README.md

 Basically, it's Ruby, and it has all of the power that provides, but you can use it as a convenient interactive command shell and call executables like methods.
-There are also more-readable forms of standard shell functionality, like I/O redirection and pipelining.
+There are also human-friendly forms of standard shell functionality, like I/O redirection and pipelining.